-- Dimension 1: Patient has no signs or symptoms of withdrawal, or withdrawal needs can be safely managed. - Dimension 2: Biomedical problems, if any, are stable and do not require 24-hour medical or nurse monitoring; patient is capable of self-administering medication; or current biomedical condition is not severe enough to warrant inpatient treatment, but warrants medical monitoring, which can be provided by the program or through an established arrangement with another provider. - Dimension 3: Patient's status is characterized by a; and one of b, c, d, e, or f: - Patient's mental status is assessed as sufficiently stable to participate; AND - b.
-Patient's psychiatric condition is stabilizing; OR - c.
-Patient has inability to control impulses to use or engage in antisocial behavior and is in imminent danger of relapse, OR - d.
-Patient demonstrates antisocial behavior patterns which prevent positive change and precludes participation in a less structured environment; OR - e.
+- Dimension 3: Patient's status is characterized by a; and one of b, c, d, or e, or f: - a.
+Patient's mental status is assessed as sufficiently stable to participate; AND - b.
+Patient's psychiatric condition is stabilizing, OR - c.
+Patient has inability to control impulses to use or engage in antisocial behavior and is in imminent danger of relapse; OR - d.
+Patient demonstrates antisocial behavior patterns which prevent positive change and precludes participation in a less structured environment, OR - e.
 Patient has significant functional deficits requiring treatment that is habilitative in nature; OR - f.
 Patient's concomitant personality disorders are so severe that the accompanying dysfunctional behaviors require continuous boundary setting interventions.